Glossary 📖

 • Never share your seed phrase or private keys with anyone.

-• Double-check every URL and wallet address before sending funds.
+• Double-check every URL and storage address before sending funds.

-• Use hardware wallets for larger amounts and enable multi-factor authentication everywhere.
+• Use hardware wallets for larger amounts and enable multi-factor verification everywhere.

 • Be wary of unsolicited messages, airdrop scams, or “investment opportunities” from strangers on social media or dating apps.

-• Avoid FOMO buying during massive hype spikes — wait for the project to prove itself over time.
+• Avoid panic buying buying during massive hype spikes — wait for the initiative to prove itself over time.

 Leave a Reply